-The Godfather of Punk, Iggy Pop, is renowned for his musical prowess, magnetic stage prescience, outlandish antics, confrontational attitude, predilection for drugs, and lust for excess.
-As a solo artist and as frontman of one of the greatest, scuzziest, most legendarily destructive proto-punk acts of all time, The Stooges, Iggy has been involved in crafting some of the most influential albums of all time.
-Though the term "rock and roll excess" probably conjures images of long-haired, riff-rocking stadium acts blowing lines and organizing orgies, Iggy and the Stooges drugs and sexscapades most certainly qualify.
+The Godfather of Punk, Iggy Pop, is renowned for his musical prowess, magnetic stage presence, outlandish antics, confrontational attitude, predilection for substances, and lust for excess.
+As a solo artist and as frontman of one of the most legendarily destructive proto-punk acts of all time, The Stooges, Iggy has been involved in crafting some of the most influential albums of all time.
+Though the term "rock and roll excess" probably conjures images of long-haired, riff-rocking stadium acts, the truth is that many of Iggy and The Stooges escapades most certainly qualify.

-For Iggy Pop, born James Newell Osterberg, Jr. on April 21, 1947, drugs were an integral part of being a musician.
-Heroin, cocaine, angel dust, Valium – the Motor City madman tried it all, often right before jumping on stage or giving a well-documented TV interview.
+For Iggy Pop, born James Newell Osterberg, Jr. on April 21, 1947, substance use was an integral part of being a musician.
+The Motor City musician tried it all, often right before jumping on stage or giving a well-documented TV interview.
 Sometimes he couldn't speak or stand after.
-Other times, as the crazy Iggy Pop stories on this list attest, he crapped on stage, attacked bikers, compared himself to Hitler and Christ in the same interview, and had wild trysts with teenage girls.
-If these true Iggy Pop stories teach you anything, it's don't do drugs, kids.
+Other times, as the crazy Iggy Pop stories on this list attest, he defecated on stage, went after bikers, compared himself to Hitler and Jesus in the same interview, and had wild trysts with very young ladies.

-From being attacked by Elton John in a gorilla suit to cutting down David Bowie and projectile vomiting on one of Andy Warhol's darlings, Iggy Pop has indulged intuition, lust, hedonism, impulse, and artistic whim to such degree his life became a form of art in and of itself.
-Also, Iggy Pop drugs.
-Drugs and drugs and drugs.
+Iggy Pop has indulged intuition, lust, hedonism, impulse, and artistic whim to such degree his life became a form of art in and of itself.

-He Was Attacked By A Gorilla Suit-Clad Elton John
+He Was Lifted Off The Ground By A Gorilla Suit-Clad Elton John

-One glorious night in the early 1970s, Iggy Pop was attacked by Elton John, who just so happened to be wearing a gorilla suit.
-It all began when Pop was off his face on drugs during a show in Atlanta.
-The night before, he had taken so many downers he passed out in the bushes next to a Days Inn.
+One glorious night in the early 1970s, Iggy Pop had an incident with Elton John, who just so happened to be wearing a gorilla suit.
+It all began when Pop was using during a show in Atlanta.
+The night before, he used so much, he passed out in the bushes next to a Days Inn.
 When he woke up, he couldn't talk.

-Rock photographer Jim Marshall attended the show, and remembers: "Iggy was so f*cked up on dust he had no idea what was happening to him.
+Rock photographer Jim Marshall attended the show, and remembers: "Iggy was so [messed] up...he had no idea what was happening to him.
 Iggy was really shrinking in terror, like he didn't know that it wasn't a real gorilla."

-He Started Dating A 14-Year-Old When His First Wife Left After A Month Of Marriage
+He Started Dating A Teen When His First Wife Left After A Month Of Marriage

 Iggy Pop got married and divorced at 21, in 1968.
-Stooges guitarist Ron Asheton, who was Iggy's best man, wore a Luftwaffe jacket, Nazi Knight's Cross, and an Iron Cross to the ceremony.
-The bride, Wendy, left Iggy about a month after they wed.
+Stooges guitarist Ron Asheton, who was Iggy's best man, wore a Luftwaffe jacket, Knight's Cross, and an Iron Cross to the ceremony.
+The bride, Wendy, left Iggy about a month or so after they wed.

 "I was free again.
 I could roam the streets looking like I used to," Iggy reminisces on his wife's departure.
 During this period, Iggy spent time around high school students, trying to understand what they were interested in and got up to, so he could use it as material for his lyrics.
 Through this, he met his Betsy.